How the Doobie Brothers Took ‘Black Water’ to the Top

-The album’s first single, ‘Another Park, Another Sunday,’ eked into the Top 40, but according to the Tim Morse book ‘Classic Rock Stories: The Stories Behind the Greatest Songs of All Time,’ Doobies guitarist Tom Johnston believes its chart life was shortened thanks to a lyric about how “radio brings me down” — something station program directors didn’t take kindly to.
-When subsequent single ‘Eyes of Silver’ failed to gain traction, the label took the odd approach of sending a three-year-old track, ‘Nobody,’ to radio; fortunately, while all these shenanigans were going on, DJs were busy discovering the ‘Another Park’ B-side — which was, as you’ve no doubt figured out by now, ‘Black Water.’
+"Another Park, Another Sunday," the first single from 1974's What Were Once Vices Are Now Habits, eked into the Top 40.
+But according to the Tim Morse book Classic Rock Stories: The Stories Behind the Greatest Songs of All Time, Doobies co-founder Tom Johnston said he believed its chart life was shortened thanks to a lyric about how "radio brings me down" – something station program directors didn't take kindly to.

 While most listeners probably hadn't spent time watching catfish jumping under a Mississippi moon, just about everyone can understand lines like "I ain't got no worries / 'Cause I ain't in no hurry at all."
 That isn't just a classic rock couplet, it's a manifesto worth aspiring to.

-And then, of course, there's that ‘Black Water’ breakdown.
-One of the most recognizable a cappella arrangements in rock and roll, it was suggested by producer Ted Templeman, a former member of Harper's Bizarre who remembered the trick from his old group's cover of the Simon & Garfunkel song ‘The 59th Street Bridge Song (Feelin' Groovy)."
+And then, of course, there's that "Black Water" breakdown.
+One of the most recognizable a cappella arrangements in rock 'n' roll was suggested by Templeman, a former member of Harper's Bizarre who remembered the trick from his old group's cover of the Simon & Garfunkel song "The 59th Street Bridge Song (Feelin' Groovy)."

-"It started off as an acoustic song, just an acoustic guitar for the first third of the record, then the drums come in,” offered Templeman when asked to analyze its success.
-“Records weren't like that on the radio.
+"It started off as an acoustic song, just an acoustic guitar for the first third of the record, then the drums come in," said Templeman, when asked to analyze the success of "Black Water."
+"Records weren't like that on the radio.
 There were formula pop records then.
 There's little things that speed up and slow down because we didn't stay right with the rhythm machine, but it's a pretty good record."